 Design trails to follow the contour, use rolling grades and other measures to route runoff away from the trail, avoid steep slopes and build a boardwalk across wet soils.
 To learn more about the properties of the soil on your land, visit the USGS Web Soil Survey website.

 Consider the visual appeal

 Regardless of your reason(s) for enjoying a nature trail, users appreciate the visuals that accompany thoughtful trail placement.
 Some of these visual features you may consider highlighting when planning your trail include:

-To ensure minimal impact to waterways, wildlife habitat, and other valuable ecological functions, design trails to be both visually pleasing and supportive of minimal ecological disturbances.
+To ensure minimal impact on waterways, wildlife habitat and other valuable ecological functions, design trails to be both visually pleasing and supportive of minimal ecological disturbances.